pedronunes21/split-my-trip/README.md

 [] Pagination
 [] Delete expense if was created by you
-[] If user is the group admin, create page to delete group and all users from the group [] Check why build version is not working
-[x] Banner image in dashboard not working
+[] If user is the group admin, create page to delete group and all users from the group [x] Banner image in dashboard not working
 [] Change from localhost to domain in invite link
+[] Check why build version is not working
+[] Check server side fetching

 ## Process